 Before I begin, here is what the oem instructions look like in black and white.

 Step 1: Order an air filter.
 I would recommend the Pentius PHBT6045 air filter.
 It's an aftermarket version of the oem filter and about 1/3rd the price.
 You can get it off Amazon for ~ $16 shipped.
 It's what I test fit everything with.

 Step 2: Cut out the underside of the air box.
 Subaru has the opening marked.
 Take a sheet rock knife and lightly score the left/right side edges 4-5 times.
 Eventually the blade should break through.
 Afterwards just push the center plastic in/out several times and it should break out leaving an opening. it's a good idea to take a vaccuum and air compressor to blow out any debris that may be in there.
 When I put the filter in my car I also pulled the blower motor just to clean out the area really well.

 Step 3: Install the filter.
 The filter will slide up in the opening.
 There is a long ear on one corner of the filter.
 That ear goes on the bottom towards the back of the car.
 It's meant to fit in the slot of the filter cover as shown in the picture.

 If you would like a cover please contact me.
-You can send me a PM on RS25.com (Fastfalcon94), or you can email me at firstname.lastname@example.org The going rate will be $45 shipped in the US.
-That includes the cover and screws and you can decide on grey or black.
+You can send me a PM on RS25.com (Fastfalcon94), or you can email me at email@example.com The going rate will be $45 shipped in the US.
+The only color I have is black.
 You'll also need to purchase the PHBT6045 filter off Amazon for $16.24.